Conditioning of Random Block Subdictionaries with Applications to Block-Sparse Recovery and Regression: Application: Linear Regression of Block-Sparse Vectors

 In this section, we are interested in understanding the average-case regression performance of two methods in the block-sparse setting.
 The first one of these methods is the lasso \cite{LASSO}, which ignores any grouping of the regression variables and estimates the vector of regression coefficients as

 where $\lambda > 0$ is a tuning parameter.
-In terms of a baseline result for the lasso, we can extend the probabilitic model of Cand\`{e}s and Plan \cite{CandesPlan} for non-block linear regression to the block setting and state the following theorem that follows from Theorem~\ref{thm:rand_cond} in this paper and the proof of \cite[Theorem~1.2]{CandesPlan}. \begin{thm}[\!\!\mbox{\cite[Theorem~1.2]{CandesPlan}} and Theorem~\ref{thm:rand_cond}] Suppose that the vector of regression coefficients $\beta \in \R^p$ is $k$-block sparse and that the observation vector can be modeled as $y = \Phi\beta + z$ with the modeling error $z$ being i.i.d.
-Gaussian with variance $\sigma^2$.
-Further, assume that $\beta$ is drawn according to the statistical model M1 and M2 with the signs of its nonzero entries being i.i.d., and the $n \times p$ matrix $\Phi$ satisfies ($i$) $\mu(\Phi) = O(1/\log p)$ and ($ii$) the BIC with some parameters $(c_1', c_2')$.
-Then, as long as $k \le c_0' r/\|\Phi\|_2^2 \log p$ for some positive numerical constant $c_0' := c_0'(c_1', c_2')$, the lasso estimate {$\betahat$} in \eqref{eq:lasso} computed with $\lambda = \sqrt{2\log p}$ obeys
+In terms of a baseline result for the lasso, we can extend the probabilitic model of Cand\`{e}s and Plan \cite{CandesPlan} for non-block linear regression to the block setting and state the following theorem that follows from Theorem~\ref{thm:rand_cond} and Lemma~\ref{lem:cond_block} in this paper and the proof of \cite[Theorem~1.2]{CandesPlan}. \begin{thm}[\!\!\mbox{\cite[Theorem~1.2]{CandesPlan}}, Theorem~\ref{thm:rand_cond}, and Lemma~\ref{lem:cond_block}] Suppose that the vector of regression coefficients $\beta \in \R^p$ is $k$-block sparse and that the observation vector can be modeled as $y = \Phi\beta + z$ with the modeling error $z$ being i.i.d.\ Gaussian with variance $\sigma^2$.
+Further, assume that $\beta$ is drawn according to the statistical model M1 and M2 with the signs of its nonzero entries being i.i.d., and the $n \times p$ matrix $\Phi$ satisfies the BIC with some parameters $(c_1', c_2')$.
+Then, as long as $k \leq \min\left\{c_0''/(\overline{\mu}_B^2 \log{p}), c_0''' r/(\|\Phi\|^2_2 \log{p})\right\}$ for some positive numerical constants $c_0'' := c_0''(c_1', c_2')$ and $c_0''' := c_0'''(c_1', c_2')$, the lasso estimate {$\betahat$} in \eqref{eq:lasso} computed with $\lambda = \sqrt{2\log p}$ obeys with probability at least $1-O(p^{-1})$, where $C' > 0$ is a constant independent of the problem parameters. \end{thm}